-The evaluation of academic credits will be performed by the Dean or Program Administrator.
-The Dean will use the syllabi from the transferring institution and the SVU syllabi to determine course equivalency.
-The Dean or Program Administrator will:
+The evaluation of academic credits will be performed by the Dean or Academic Advisors.
+The Dean or Academic Advisors will use the syllabi from the transferring institution and the SVU syllabi to determine course equivalency.
+The Dean or Academic Advisors will:

-- Compare the course description of the syllabus of the transfer course with the course description of the syllabus of an equivalent course in SVU. - Allow the maximum of 3 credits for a lecture course.
+• Compare the course description of the syllabus of the transfer course with the course description of the syllabus of an equivalent course in SVU.

-- Allow a lab course to be transferred only if the lab course has a lecture course that is transferred.
+- Allow the maximum of 3 credits for a lecture course. - Allow a lab course to be transferred only if the lab course has a lecture course that is transferred.
 The maximum number of credit is 1 for a lab course. - After course equivalence is determined, only the credit is transferred.
 The grade from the transferred class is not used in the student's cumulative GPA.

-The student has the option to petition the transfer of credits by meeting with the Dean or Program Administrator during the student's first trimester at SVU.
+The student has the option to petition the transfer of credits by meeting with the Dean or Academic Advisors during the student's first trimester at SVU.
 The student must bring documentation (course syllabus) to support the challenge.
 After the first trimester SVU will not accept petitions for re-evaluation of the transfer of credits.